-Yes Certifications Х The State certifies that ED Form 80-0013, Certification Regarding Lobbying, is on file with the Secretary of Education.
-With respect to the Certification Regarding Lobbying , the State recertifies that no Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making or renewal of Federal grants under this program; that the State shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," when required (34 CFR Part 82, Appendix B); and that the State Agency shall require the full certification, as set forth in 34 CFR Part 82, Appendix A, in the award documents for all sub awards at all tiers. Х 2.
-The State certifies that certification in the Education Department General Administrative Regulations (EDGAR) at 34 CFR §76.104 relating to State eligibility, authority and approval to submit and carry out the provisions of its State application, and consistency of that application with State law are in place within the State. Х 3.
-The State certifies that the arrangements to establish responsibility for services pursuant to 20 U.S.C.
+Yes Certifications Х 1.
+The State certifies that ED Form 80-0013, Certification Regarding Lobbying , is on file with the Secretary of Education.
+With respect to the Certification Regarding Lobbying, the State recertifies that no Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making or renewal of Federal grants under this program; that the State shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," when required (34 CFR Part 82, Appendix B); and that the State Agency shall require the full certification, as set forth in 34 CFR Part 82, Appendix A, in the award documents for all sub awards at all tiers.
+X The State certifies that the arrangements to establish responsibility for services pursuant to 20 U.S.C.
 1412(a)(12)(A)-(C); 34 CFR §300.154 (or 20 U.S.C.
-1412(a)(12)(A); 34 CFR §300.154(a) are current.
+1412(a)(12)(A)); 34 CFR §300.154(a) are current.
 This certification must be received prior to the expenditure of any funds reserved by the State under 20 U.S.C.
 1411(e)(1); 34 CFR §300.171.